-- Acute leukaemia: Acute leukaemia is a malignant disease that originates either in a lymphopoietic stem cell (Precursor lymphoid neoplasms (PLN), previously ALL) or in a hematopoietic stem cell or progenitor cell (acute myeloid leukaemia, AML) - Autoimmune disorder: Autoimmune disorders (ADs) represent a heterogeneous group of diseases that affect approximately 5-10% of the population in industrialised countries with increasing incidence.
+- Autoimmune disorder: Autoimmune disorders (ADs) represent a heterogeneous group of diseases that affect approximately 5-10% of the population in industrialised countries with increasing incidence.
 Although the clinical phenotypes of ADs vary widely depending on the type of tissue and immunologic components involved, their common characteristic is a break of self-tolerance with chronic inflammation of target organs or multiple organ systems.
-It is widely accepted that autoimmunity develops in a genetically predisposed population, where a combination of certain epigenetic factors and environmental triggers may result in the activation of normally quiescent autoreactive cells that escape selfregulation. - Bone marrow failure: Bone marrow failure syndromes are disorders of the hematopoietic stem cells leading to cytopenia that can involve one or more cell lineages.
-They can be acquired (non-constitutional) or genetic (constitutional). - Chronic leukaemia: Chronic leukaemia is a malignant disease that originates from either the bone marrow, lymphocytes or prolymphocytes.
+It is widely accepted that autoimmunity develops in a genetically predisposed population, where a combination of certain epigenetic factors and environmental triggers may result in the activation of normally quiescent autoreactive cells that escape self-regulation. - Bone marrow failure: Bone marrow failure syndromes are disorders of the hematopoietic stem cells leading to cytopenia that can involve one or more cell lineages.
+They can be acquired (non-constitutional) or genetic (constitutional). - Chronic leukemia (Chronic leukaemia): Chronic leukaemia is a malignant disease that originates from either the bone marrow, lymphocytes or prolymphocytes.
 It can be divided into chronic myeloid or chronic lymphocytic leukaemia.
 For the purposes of reporting anonymous events, prolymphocytic leukaemia can be reported as 'other'. - Haemoglobinopathies are a heterogeneous group of inherited diseases characterised by alteration of haemoglobin production.
-Adult haemoglobin is composed of 2λ and 2β chains (tetramer 22).
+Adult haemoglobin is composed of 2& and 2ß chains (tetramer 22).